DesignPatternWorks/hf_design_patterns/README.md

-C++ implementations of design patterns from the book "Head First Design Pattern"
+C++ implementation of design patterns from the book "Head First Design Patterns"